silviamaggi/smd-com/_posts/2021-06-29-entrance-with-art.md

 {% include pattern-figure.html image="/assets/images/20210628-ravenna_5660.jpg" caption="Entrance with art" width="1280" height="886" %}

-This photo marks the first time I used my camera since 3 April, when the [wisteria started to bloom]({{ site.url }}/photography/wisteria-in-bloom/) in the seaside town.
+This photo marks the first time I used my camera since 3 April, when the [wisteria started to bloom](/photography/wisteria-in-bloom/){:title="View the photos of the wisteria"} in the seaside town.

 <p class="detached"><mark class="smd-highlight small">Photo &copy; Silvia Maggi</mark></p>